rreece/rreece.github.io/outline-of-philosophy/statistics.md

 ### Problem of induction

--   How to infer universals from particulars.
+-   How do we infer universals from particulars?
 -   Hume [^Hume2007]
     -   Weintraub [^Weintraub1995]
 -   Mill